Required Minimum Distributions (RMD)

 Understanding the point at which you have to start taking money from your retirement account

 When you save money in a retirement plan, eventually the IRS requires that you start taking annual withdrawals called required minimum distributions (RMD).
-You’re required to start taking these distributions by April 1 of the year after you turn 70½.
+With the passage of the SECURE Act in December 2019, as of 2020 you’re required to start taking these distributions by April 1 of the year after you turn 72.
 If you’re still working for an eligible Reform Movement employer at that point, you can choose to defer the start of taking your RMD until you retire.

 RPB automatically calculates the required minimum distribution amount for your RPB 403(b) account—excluding any Rabbi Trust account balance—and will notify you of your RMD amount and payment options at the beginning of the calendar year.
 If you have more than one 403(b) account, you can choose to take the total, combined RMD amount from any one or more of your 403(b) accounts.
 You will pay ordinary income taxes on most RMDs unless it’s a qualified Roth distribution, which is tax free.